 This review is conducted by the Breast Cancer Research Council and involves reviewing and scoring applications with sufficient scores from the peer review process based on the criteria listed below.
 The individuals on the Council performing this review include advocates, clinicians, and scientists from a variety of disciplines.
-In performing the Programmatic Review the advisory Council evaluates only a portion of the application materials (exact forms are underlined).
+In performing the Programmatic Review the advisory Council evaluates only a portion of the application materials (exact forms are identified in the description).
 Pay careful attention to the instructions for each form.
 The Programmatic criteria include:

-• Responsiveness.
+- Responsiveness.
 How responsive are the project and PI to the stated intent of the selected Initiative?
-Compare the PI's statements on the Program Responsiveness template and the content of the Lay and Scientific abstracts to the CBCPI topic area.
-(A score of "0" for Responsiveness is an automatic disqualification.)

-- Dissemination and translation potential.
-The degree to which the applicant's statements on the Additional Criteria template provides a convincing argument that the proposed research has the potential to inform the development and/or implementation of California chemicals policy. - Quality of the lay abstract.
+Compare the PI's statements on the Other Review Criteria form and the content of the Lay and Scientific abstracts to the CBCPI topic area.
+(A score of "0" for Responsiveness is an automatic disqualification.) - Dissemination and translation potential.
+The degree to which the applicant's statements on the Other Review Criteria template provides a convincing argument that the proposed research has the potential to develop models that will provide relevant information about the effects of concurrent exposure to environmental chemical(s) and social stressors on the development of mammary cancer. - Quality of the lay abstract.
 Does the Lay Abstract clearly explain in non-technical terms the research background, questions, hypotheses, and goals of the project?
 Is the relevance to the research initiative understandable? - Advocacy Involvement.
-Are the named advocate(s) and advocacy organization appropriate for the proposed research project?
+Are the advocate(s) and advocacy organization named in Advocacy Involvement form and the Advocate Letter of Commitment appropriate for the proposed research project?
 Were they engaged in the application development process?
 Are meetings and other communications sufficient for substantive engagement?
 Are the roles and responsibilities of the PI and the advocate(s) clearly outlined and is the agreement for advocate compensation and reimbursement clear?

-Application Process and Instructions
+Application Forms Instructions

-Submission Deadline: Applications must be submitted through proposalCENTRAL (https://proposalcentral.altum.com/) by Wednesday October 22, 2014 at 12 noon Pacific Standard Time.
+Submission Deadline: Applications must be submitted through proposalCENTRAL (https://proposalcentral.altum.com/) by Thursday, October 6, 2016 at 12 noon Pacific Standard Time.

-Signed face pages of submitted applications must be emailed to RGPOgrants@ucop.edu by 5pm October 29, 2014.
+Signed face pages of submitted applications must be emailed to RGPOgrants@ucop.edu by 5pm Thursday, October 13, 2016.